-Top Tip: If travelling in a developed country where the water is safe to drink don’t buy bottled water when you are out during the day, just drop into a bar and get a free glass of water, and also fill up your water bottle at your hostel in the morning.
+Top Tip: If travelling in a developed country, where the water is safe to drink from the tap, don’t buy bottled water when you are out during the day, just drop into a bar/cafe and get a free glass of water, and also fill up your water bottle at your hostel in the morning.

-The Pint Price website lets you search for some prices in different countries.
-With average prices from under 50c in tadjikistan up to over $10 in Greenland (and I’ve paid a lot more than that in Norway for a pint) try and figure out how often you are likely to go out drinking, how many drinks you’d normally have in a night and whether you are happy enough buying booze from the 7-eleven or if you have to drink in the pub.
+The Pint Price website lets you search for beer prices in different countries.
+With average prices from 35c a beer in Cambodia up to over $10 in Greenland (and I’ve paid a lot more than that in Norway for a pint) try and figure out how often you are likely to go out drinking, how many drinks you’d normally have in a night and whether you are happy enough buying booze from the liquor or if you have to drink in the pub.

-If you try hard with your budget you can get drunk every day in almost any country for under $10 per person, sometimes a lot less, so try and estimate a realistic figure based on your habits.
+If you try hard with your budget you can party it up every day in almost any country for under $15 per person, sometimes a lot less, so try and estimate a realistic figure based on your habits.
 Non-drinkers are going to save a fortune… Although, in some countries beer is cheaper than tea!

 The Cheap: Non-touristy entertainment for the locals

-The Cheapest: If it ain’t free, don’t do it.
+The Cheapest: If it ain’t free, don’t do it – Go to the beach.

 5. Attractions & Tours

 Top Tip: Get insurance.
-I know its expensive, especially when you are travelling long term, but the cost of being helicoptered out of the jungle with a broken leg is going to be a lot more… I’m the sort of person who never buys the extended warranty or private health insurance, but when it comes to adventure travel its very high risk, so it’s worth it.
+I know its expensive, especially when you are travelling long term, but the cost of being helicoptered out of the jungle with a broken leg is going to be a lot more… when it comes to adventure travel it’s very high risk, so it’s worth it.
 Plus, if you travel with Laptops / iPads etc, you may find some insurers are not so good at insuring those high value items as standard.

 Read more on this topic – Do You really Need Travel Insurance – Tips to help you decide

-2. Check your passport will still be valid for 6 months by the end date of your trip.
+- Check your passport will still be valid for at least 6 months by the end date of your trip.
 Some countries will refuse entry if it’s not.

-- BRING PASSPORT PHOTOS, you might need quite a few if you will be getting a lot of paid for visas.
-Also note: USA photos are a different size to the rest of the world, China expects a blue background, not white, etc.
+- BRING PASSPORT PHOTOS, you might need quite a few if you’ll be getting a lot of visas.
+Also note: USA passport photos are a different size to the rest of the world, China expects a blue background, not white, etc.

 Budget Info: Visa prices and conditions change ALL the time.
 I rarely rely on any blog information that is over 6 months old, and normally the best option is to visit the actual embassy website where prices are normally published.
 Using an agent is also an option, it will cost a little more but is can save you some hassle.

-Read more on this topic – Project Visa: This website attempts to keep up with worldwide visas, its simple to use, but still always double check the information before travelling.
+Read more on this topic – The Project Visa website attempts to keep up with worldwide visas.
+It’s worth double checking the information with the official embassy before travelling.